NuGet/NuGetDocs/NuGet.Docs/ndocs/Consume-Packages/Dependency-Resolution.md

 ![Resolving cousin dependencies using the lower version that satisfies all constraints](/images/consume/projectJson-dependency-7.png)

-In some cases it is not possible to meet all version requirements.
+In some cases, it is not possible to meet all version requirements.
 As shown below, if Package A required exactly Package B *1.0* and Package C requires Package B *>=2.0*, then NuGet cannot resolve the dependencies and will give an error.

 ![Unresolvable dependencies due to an exact version requirement](/images/consume/projectJson-dependency-8.png)